Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

 At release 0.3, completely refactored again, to closely resemble the [CF6.1 Community Firmware](https://github.com/CR6Community/CR-6-touchscreen) in look, feel, terminology, and workflow logic.

 ## Disclaimer
 **This software is provided without any warranty.
 You are solely responsible for your use of it.**

 ## Features
 This firmware was inspired by the CR6Community Firmware touchscreen firmware, but it is NOT as feature-rich as the CR6Community Firmware.

 Features present in this version of the UI include:
-* Status message available on most screens
-* Z offset, manual and automatic leveling
+* Support for _most_ workflows best performed standing at the printer
+* Emergency Stop (M112) button on every screen
+* Ability to Tune some printer settings during a print
-* PID autotuning for Nozzle and for Bed
+* PID autotuning for both Nozzle and for Bed, with SAVE_CONFIG option
+* Pre-defined Material heat settings for PLA, PETG and ABS
-* Display Brightness adjustment
+* Screen Display Brightness adjustment
-- A printing status page, with a Tuning menu and Pause/Resume/Cancel print controls
+* Pause/Resume/Cancel print controls

-## How to Contribute

-CR6Community Firmware features NOT present in this release may be developed in future releases, but no schedule commitment is possible for such extensions.
-Users who are able to define and develop such modifications are welcome to fork this repository and to submit Pull Requests or to open Discussions or Issues as appropriate, to propose those changes.
+* Support for M73 message display during printing
+* SET_GCODE_OFFSET Z for current print session
+* Support for manual leveling, for those who have retrofit bed wheels
+* Run ABL with option to SAVE_CONFIG (default) Profile

+>> **CAUTION:** The automatic bed-leveling function provided with this version of the firmware ONLY works correctly if you also configure your printer.cfg to perform a 5x5 bed mesh.
+If you do not want to use a 5x5 mesh, do not use this ABL function.

 ## Compatibility
-This firmware is intended to work on any CR6-SE or CR6-MAX, regardless of whether that machine is fully stock or substantially modified.
+This firmware **should** be compatible with any configuration of CR6-SE or CR6-MAX printer, regardless of whether that machine is fully stock or substantially modified.
 (It even includes a manual leveling screen, for those of you who have installed manual bed-leveling wheels.)

-This firmware **should** be compatible with any configuration of CR6-SE or CR6-MAX printer.
-**CAUTION:** The automatic bed-leveling function provided with this version of the firmware ONLY works if you configure your printer.cfg to perform a 5x5 bed mesh.
-If you do not want to use a 5x5 mesh, do not use this ABL function.

 Testing is done on the following machine: